 You will need: volunteer to give their testimony

-Before the session, find someone in your congregation of wider community whose life has been dramatically changed.
+Before the session, find someone in your congregation or wider community whose life has been dramatically changed.
 They could have moved to your area from the other side of the world, they could have been miraculously healed or discovered that they had a long-lost sibling.

 At the start of your service, chat to them about how their life changed.
 Was it dramatic?
 What was it like before and after?
 What brought about the change?